 “Parnass”: symbolises the Greek Gods’ mountain Parnassos.
 During the conferment ceremony, promovendus/a is lead across “the parnass”, by the promotor, which has symbolised that promovendus/a now has the right to teach academically.
 At Halmstad University, “the parnass” is a white rug with the blue University logo.

 Professor Emeritus/Emerita (retired professor): Professors keep their titles after retirement.
 All professors can call themselves “Professor Emerita” (woman) or “Professor Emeritus” (man) after retirement.

 Procession: regarding the academic ceremony, the procession is when the Standard-bearers, Marshals, Vice-Chancellor, Pro Vice-Chancellor, Deputy Vice-Chancellor, Chair of the University Governing Board, President of the Student Union, Professors, installandi, Honorary Doctors and promovendi, along with other honorary guests, ceremoniously walk in formation to the front of the stage and their seats.

-Professoral cape: at Halmstad University, installandi receive a professorial cape as proof of being accepted into the group of professorial colleagues.
-Halmstad University’s professoral cape is specifically designed for the University by Brohall & son in Borås.
+Professorial cape: at Halmstad University, installandi receive a professorial cape as proof of being accepted into the group of professorial colleagues.
+Halmstad University’s professorial cape is specifically designed for the University by Brohall & son in Borås.